Holly Bluff site: Excavations

 Numerous other archaeologists with varying degrees of success followed up Moore's excavations.
 Each of the later excavations found an extremely different system of mounds.
 In the 1920s the site was damaged by the then-plantation owner Mr. Charles W. Perry who pastured cattle on the large mounds and cultivated the smaller mounds.
 The cattle foraged the cover of the larger mounds and their trampling eroded much of the site, erasing the ramps described by Moore.
 In 1949 Philip Phillips, Paul Gebhard and Nick Zeigler began performing test excavations of the Holly Bluff Site.
 These were the first truly scientific excavations carried out at the site.
 The interpretations of the data provided the first reliable conclusions of the culture history.
 These tests finally provided evidence that Holly Bluff had been occupied for approximately one millennium.
-The conclusions proved that the site was an important phase of the Coles Creek culture.
+The site was an important phase of the Coles Creek culture.
 From 1958 to 1960, "hundreds of skeletons were removed" from Mound C.